Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

     state.tick
   );
 ```
-The input parameters are the two tokens, fee tier, the current pool price, the current liquidity, and current tick.
-Reference the previous guide to see how these parameters were selected.
+The input parameters are the two tokens, the fee tier, the current pool price, the current liquidity, and the current tick.
+Reference the previous guide to understand how to retrieve these parameters.

 ## Creating a Position Instance

-At its core, a position represents the price range for a specific pool that LPs choose to provide in.
-Now that we've constructed our pool, we can set up our position:
+A position represents the price range for a specific pool that LPs choose to provide in.
+After constructing a pool, we set up the position instance:

 ```typescript
 const position = new Position({